aosolorzano/hiperium-ionic-pwa-with-cognito/README.md

 * Add Cognito support: `amplify add auth`.
 Uses default configuration preferably.
 * Change file extension `src/aws-exports.js` to `src/aws-exports.ts`.
 * Run `npm install` to install all dependencies.
-* Build the project for production `ionic build --prod`.
-* Run `http-server ./www -p 8100` to visualize the app in your browser.
-* Profit. :tada:

 _Note: See [How to Prevent Permissions Errors](https://docs.npmjs.com/getting-started/fixing-npm-permissions) if you are running into issues when trying to install packages globally._